-612.27 STUDY HALL
+610.14 STUDY HALL

 Teachers must fill out a seating chart for each study hall under their supervision.
 A record of all students excused for any reason must be kept.
-Study halls should be used by students to complete school work and not as a recreational period.
+Study halls should be used by students to complete school work and not as a recreation period.
 At the end of the study hall period, the room should be left in proper condition.

-Passes issued from study halls to the library should be done at the beginning of the period.
+Passes issued from the high school main office for study halls to go to the library should be done at the beginning of the period.
 Students must remain in the library for the entire period.
 Accurate attendance must be taken and a record of students going to the library must be kept.